-I also seem to have gotten into the habit of starting each post with a disclaimer these days.
-Despicable, yes, I know; and it usually goes something like this: I’m not a travel writer, I don’t travel very often, but here’s a travel tip anyway; or this isn’t a food blog, I’m not even a very good cook, but hey, here’s a recipe.
+I also seem to have gotten into the habit of starting each post with a disclaimer these days, and it usually goes something like this: I’m not a travel writer, I don’t travel very often, but here’s a travel tip anyway; or this isn’t a food blog, I’m not even a very mediocre cook, but hey, here’s a recipe.
 I now realize it’s a defense mechanism against my gnawing self doubt.
 Qualify your opinion before someone else does, as they say.

 Well, my father-in-law apparently hated this dish, but here’s the recipe anyway!